Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

 Now, we are left with a sum of positive terms and from such sum we can keep only the term corresponding to identity term, and we lower bound the remaining terms with zero.
 This implies that

 where, in the last step, we have used simply that density matrices have unit trace.
 Substituting, we get

-where we have used the multinomial theorem in the last equality. \end{proof} Note that if the noise is unital, i.e., $\|\bold{t}\|_2=0$, the previous lower bound becomes vacuous.
+where we have used the multinomial theorem in the last equality.
+By putting everything together and using the definition of variance, we can conclude. \end{proof} Note that if the noise is unital, i.e., $\|\bold{t}\|_2=0$, the previous lower bound becomes vacuous.
 As an immediate corollary of the previous inequality we have the following. \begin{corollary}[Local expectation values are not exponentially concentrated on average] Let $P\in \{I,X,Y,Z\}^{\otimes n}$ be a Pauli operator with weight $|P|=\Theta(1)$.
 Let us assume that the noise is non-unital, specifically that $\norm{\bold{t}}_2=\Theta(1)$.
 Then, we have

 \end{corollary} We can easily translate the fact that the variance is large into the fact that the probability of deviating from the mean is large.
 For example, let $C \coloneqq \Tr(P \Phi(\rho) )$, with $\sup(|C|)\le 1$.
 By using the following probability inequality (see Lemma~\ref{le:probstat} in the last \emph{miscellaneous} section), we find that